Depression Counseling in Philadelphia is Now Available

-When a person is sad, that person is experiencing a difficult, but temporary, emotion.
-Often, the emotion dissipates after a few hours, a couple days, after a good cry or a long talk.
+When a person is sad, they are experiencing a difficult, but temporary, emotion.
+Often, the emotion dissipates after a few hours, days or weeks.
+These moods are often alleviated by a good cry or a long talk.

-Depression, on the other hand, is a prolonged feeling of sadness and dispair, and it's a state of mind in which a person consistently thinks negatively about his or her self, others, and life in general.
+Depression, on the other hand, is a prolonged feeling of sadness and dispair, and it is a state of mind in which a person consistently thinks negatively about his or her self, others and life in general.

-Depression can drain the happiness of life out of both the person with depression, and those closest to the depressed person.
+Additionally, depression can drain the happiness and motivation out of the life of both the person with depression and those closest to him or her.